QAQYYC/QAQYYC.github.io/_pages/about.md

   - /about.html
 ---

-I'm **Yechen Yu**, a junior undergraduate interested in artificial intelligence.
+I am **Yechen Yu**, a junior undergraduate student with a strong interest in **artificial intelligence**.

-In my freshman year, I joined the ACM association and won **the bronze medals** of ICPC Hong Kong Regional Competition and CCPC Zhengzhou Regional Competition in my sophomore year.
-Meanwhile, I spent a year of research in the time series group at Wuhan University of Technology, focusing on **time series forecasting model architecture**.
+During my undergraduate studies, I joined the **ACM Association** in my freshman year and received **bronze medals** in both the **ICPC Hong Kong Regional Contest** and the **CCPC Zhengzhou Regional Contest** in my sophomore year.
+I also spent a year conducting research with the **Time Series Group** at **Wuhan University of Technology**, where my work focused on **architectural design for time series forecasting models**.

-I hope to make a small contribution to artificial intelligence in the future.
-Feel free to email me anytime to discuss related areas of work!😄
+I am passionate about advancing my understanding of AI and aspire to make meaningful contributions to the field in the future.
+Please feel free to contact me if you’d like to discuss related research areas.

 # 📅News
 [2025.10] I won a bronze medal at the ICPC Chengdu Regionals.